nv-morpheus/Morpheus/docs/source/getting_started.md

 To run Morpheus, users will need to choose from the Morpheus Command Line Interface (CLI) or Python interface.
 Which interface to use depends on the user's needs, amount of customization, and operating environment.
 More information on each interface can be found below.

-For full example pipelines using both the Python and command line interface interface, refer to the [developer examples](./developer_guide/examples.md).
+For full example pipelines using both the Python API and command line interface, refer to the [Morpheus Examples](./developer_guide/examples.md).

 ### Morpheus Python Interface

 The Morpheus Python interface allows users to configure their pipelines using a Python script file.
 This is ideal for users who are working in a Jupyter notebook, users who need complex initialization logic or users who have customized stages.
-Documentation on using the Morpheus Python interface can be found in the [Morpheus Developer Guide](./developer_guide/guides.md).
+Documentation on using both the Morpheus Python & C++ APIs can be found in the [Morpheus Developer Guide](./developer_guide/guides.md).

 ### Morpheus Command Line Interface (CLI)